wingify/wingify.github.io/_posts/2015-01-29-performance-testing.markdown

 Since single-page apps are Javascript/Ajax enabled, measuring performance from server/API level is not enough.
 Even poorly written javascript code can majorly affect the performance of the app.

 Client-side performance testing can also be done using popular tools like [Google Page Speed](https://developers.google.com/speed/pagespeed/) or [Webpagetest.org](http://webpagetest.org).
-But they cannot test different modules of the application seperately.
+But they cannot test different modules of the application separately.
 They'd just test the URLs you enter.
-To test different sections of your application, we can follow a different appraoch.
+To test different sections of your application, we can follow a different approach.

 In this blog post, I’m going to show you how to use the most popular open-source tool (JMeter)[http://jmeter.apache.org/] to performance test AJAX-enabled websites.